RylieHolmes/Pro-Tweak-Utility/README.md

 ## 🚀 Getting Started

-Follow these simple steps to get the tweak utility running on your local machine.
+Here's how to get the tool running on your machine.

 ### Prerequisites

-*   Python 3.8 or newer.
-You can download it from [python.org](https://www.python.org/).
+*   You need Python 3.8 or newer.
-*   Windows Operating System.
+*   This is a Windows-only application.

 ### Installation & Usage

-1.  **Clone the repository:**
+1.  **Clone the repo:**
     ```sh
     git clone https://github.com/RylieHolmes/Pro-Tweak-Utility.git
     ```
-2.  **Navigate to the project directory:**
+2.  **Go to the project folder:**
     ```sh
     cd Pro-Tweak-Utility
     ```
-3.  **Install the required Python packages:**
+3.  **Install requirements:**
     ```sh
     pip install pywebview
     ```
-4.  **Run the application:**
+4.  **Run the app:**
-    *You must run the script as an Administrator for the tweaks to work.*
+    You have to run it as an Administrator for it to work.
     ```sh
     python app.py
     ```
-    The application window will appear, and you can start applying tweaks.

 ---

 ## 📂 Project Structure

-The project is organized with a clear separation between the backend logic and the frontend interface:
+The project is split into two main parts: the Python backend and the web-based frontend.

-*   `app.py`: The main Python backend.
-It handles all the core logic, such as applying/reverting tweaks, reading JSON files, and managing the application window.
-It also serves as the API for the frontend.
+*   `app.py`: The core Python file.
+It handles all the logic for applying and reverting tweaks, reading the JSON file, and managing the window itself.
-*   `tweaks.json`: A JSON file containing the definitions for all available tweaks.
-Each entry includes a title, description, and the specific actions (e.g., registry changes, commands) to perform.
+*   `tweaks.json`: This file contains all the tweak definitions.
+You can edit this to add, remove, or change tweaks.
-*   `web/`: This directory contains all the frontend files.
+*   `web/`: This folder holds all the frontend files (`index.html`, `style.css`, and `script.js`).
-    *   `index.html`: The main structure of the user interface.
-    *   `style.css`: All the styling rules to make the application look clean and modern.
-    *   `script.js`: The frontend JavaScript that handles user interactions, calls the Python API, and dynamically updates the UI.

 ---

 ## 🗺️ Roadmap

-This project has a solid foundation that can be extended in many exciting ways:

-*   [x] System Analyzer for recommended tweaks.
+Here are some ideas for future updates:

-*   [ ] **Game Mode:** Implement the "Game Mode" feature, which automatically applies a set of gaming-related tweaks when a specified game executable is launched.
+*   [ ] Implement the "Game Mode" feature.
-*   [ ] **Tweak Profiles:** Allow users to save and load custom profiles of their favorite tweaks.
+*   [ ] Allow users to create and save their own tweak profiles.
-*   [ ] **More Tweaks:** Continuously expand the `tweaks.json` library with new and useful optimizations.
+*   [ ] Add more tweaks to the default `tweaks.json`.
-*   [ ] **Detailed Logging:** Add a logging system to provide more feedback on the actions being performed.
+*   [ ] Create a logging system for better troubleshooting.

 ---

 ## 📄 License

-Distributed under the MIT License.
+This project is distributed under the MIT License.
 See `LICENSE` for more information.